SEND Strategy and our plans

 • Voluntary, Community, Faith, Social Enterprise

-The partnership is responsible for making a positive difference for children and young people with SEND and their families.
-They will do this by meeting the aims of the SEND charter.
+The partnership works to improve outcomes for children and young people with SEND and their families.
+They do this by following the SEND charter.

 Vision